esbranson/openlaw/README.md

 This project is not meant to exist alone in a vacuum.
 By taking advantage of a global community, this is meant as a working demonstration of the possibilities of this approach.

-# Installation
+# Components

 Most programs are written in Python 3 and are run from the commandline.
+The `akncat` utility provides functionality similar to the UNIX `cat` utility but for Akoma Ntoso documents.
+There is also an [NLTK](http://www.nltk.org/) corpus reader for natural language processing.

 # Development

-Help by converting law--any law--into Akoma Ntoso XML!
+Help by converting law—any law—into Akoma Ntoso XML!

 # Status

 The legal dataset conversions are experimental, and should not be considered a faithful or official reproduction.
+They are currently non-conformant to the Akoma Ntoso standard and no tests are done for their validity or compatibility.
+Given the nature of the collection processes, e.g., lack of documentation, much has been interpreted and misinterpreted.

 The current legal datasets have conversions to Akoma Ntoso:

 * United States codified statutes
 * California codified statutes

-The `akncat` utility provides functionality similar to the UNIX `cat` utility but for Akoma Ntoso documents.
-There is also an [NLTK](http://www.nltk.org/) corpus reader for natural language processing.

-They are currently non-conformant to the Akoma Ntoso standard and no tests are done for their validity or compatibility.
-Given the nature of the collection processes, e.g., lack of documentation, much has been interpreted and misinterpreted.